gunjan-creates/Java/bin/README.md

 - add a small script to automate compile/run (PowerShell script), or
 - create a simple `build.bat`/`build.ps1` and `run.ps1` for common examples.

-If you'd like those, tell me which example(s) you run most and I'll add the scripts.